Mircea-s-classes/ai-hardware-project-proposal-ece4380group-project/docs/Project_Proposal.md

 The problem which we are addressing is that traditional input methods (like mouse and keyboard) can be limiting for real-time hands-free applications.
 Our project will address this by recognizing hand gestures and translating them into computer commands using edge-AI.
 This project will demonstrate how AI hardware can enable low-latency, scalable, and interactive embedded AI solutions.

 ## 4. Technical Objectives
-List 3–5 measurable objectives with quantitative targets when possible.
 1. We should be able to identify the thumbs up, open palm, fist, and pointing gestures.
 2. We should be able to identify the gestures more than 90% of the time.
 3. The Raspberry Pi should print each gesture after detecting it within 150 ms.